cisco-en-programmability/dnacenter_device_report/README.md

 - $ python device_report.py

 Executing this script will create a report with all the devices managed by Cisco DNA Center.
-This report will include device:
+This report will include this information for each device:
   - hostname
   - device type
   - software version